alexvazquez2000/smx_elevator/README.md

 If there is no parameters for the "floor" travel plan, then it is initialized to floors=2,9,1,32.
 A more generic solution would have it initialized to an empty array, but this made it easier to test.
 If there is a problem with the parameter then it is initialize to an empty array.

 If a floor is duplicated then it will be shown only once on the output.  ie: floor=12,12,14 will output: 2 12,14

+There is no GUI, output is sent to the console.

+There is no need for a logger.

+# Test

+The JUnit provide 100% test coverage.

+# Excecute from command line

+This assumes the code has already been compiled with: mvn compile

+	cd /c/Users/alexv/workspace/smx_elevator  (or wherever the code is cloned) java -cp target/classes/ com.smx.elevator.Main floor=10,11,12 start=10